bertoxious/Java_Course/README.md

 Classes are independent of each other.
 The only knowledge one class has about the other class is what the other class has exposed through its interface.
 #### Tight Coupling
 When two classes are highly dependent on each other it is called Tight Coupling.
+#### Interfaces
+Interfaces are used for inheritance purposes only.
+Interfaces do not have any visibility section, as they do not need any.
+They have methods which need to be implemented in the sub class.
+In the subclasses we can inherit the methods of interfaces publicly or privately or in protected mode.